BABSaid/BABSaid/README.md

 🎮 Player for **Lunaris Esport** (Valorant)
 💻 Developer using **Windsurf**
-💬 Open to discuss ideas, projects, or collaborations!
+💬 Open to discuss ideas, projects, and collaborations!

 ---